isomerpages/moe-andersonsec/_special-programme/Science Research Programme.md

 title: Science Research Programme
 permalink: /special-programme/science-research-programme/
 description: ""
+variant: markdown
 ---
 **Mission**

-To develop Anderson Secondary School into a premier centre for science research & development to serve the school and the zone.
+To develop Anderson Secondary School into a premier centre for science research &amp; development to serve the school and the zone.

 **Overview**